Lythenas/satellite/README.md

 # Satellite

-This is an attempt to create a [Rocket] based CMS (or at least blog) in Rust.
+This is an attempt to create a [Rocket] based CMS (or at least blog) in [Rust].

-Currently this project doesn't do very much.
+Currently this project currently doesn't do very much.

 ## Goals
 - [ ] Easy to use CMS/Blog